AdguardTeam/AdGuardHome/AGHTechDoc.md

 * User clicks on "Enable DHCP"; UI sends request to server
 * Server sets a static IP (if necessary), enables DHCP server, sends the status back to UI
 * UI shows the status

+### DHCP server in DNS

+DHCP leases are used in several ways by DNS module.

+* For "A" DNS reqeust we reply with an IP address leased by our DHCP server.

+		< A bills-notebook.lan.
+		> A bills-notebook.lan. = 192.168.1.100

+* For "PTR" DNS request we reply with a hostname from an active DHCP lease.

+		< PTR 100.1.168.192.in-addr.arpa.
+		> PTR 100.1.168.192.in-addr.arpa. = bills-notebook.

 ### "Show DHCP status" command